Seneca High School (New Jersey): History

-The school's name had been chosen by the district in December 2000 to carry on the practice of assigning the schools Native American names, with Seneca being selected based on its traditional presence in the area.
-The nickname "Golden Eagles" was selected from a number of alternatives based on animals, rather than choosing a nickname related to Native Americans as had been done with the district's three other schools.
+The district chose the name "Seneca High School" in December 2000, continuing the practice of assigning Native American names to its schools.
+Seneca was selected due to its traditional presence in the area.
+Additionally, the nickname "Golden Eagles" was chosen from a variety of animal-based alternatives, rather than selecting a nickname related to Native Americans, as had been done with the district's three other schools.

-The school's opening allowed the enrollment level at Lenape High School and Shawnee High School to drop, helping alleviate the crowding the schools had faced.
-Based on the number of students who chose to switch to Seneca, there would be 150 students in 2005 in the school's first graduating class.
+The opening of Seneca High School allowed enrollment levels at Lenape High School and Shawnee High School to decrease, helping to alleviate the overcrowding both schools had experienced.
+Based on the number of students who opted to switch to Seneca, the school's first graduating class in 2005 was expected to consist of 150 students.

 Awards, recognition and rankings

 The school was the 111th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 119th in the state of 328 schools in 2012, after being ranked 135th in 2010 out of 322 schools listed.
 The magazine ranked the school 134th in 2008 out of 316 schools.
 The school was ranked 258th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 82nd out of 381 public high schools statewide in its 2011 rankings (an increase of 14 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.5%) and language arts literacy (95.9%) components of the High School Proficiency Assessment (HSPA).